ambaldwin21/entente/README.md

 ##Technologies

-The app uses a Bootstrap framework with Angular and Angular Materials for the slider functionaly.
-Node, Express.js to query the PostgreSQL database.
-Maps powered by ESRI/ArcGIS API and chat functionality is Socket.io.
+The app uses a Bootstrap framework with Angular and Angular Materials for the slider functionality.
+Node.js, Express to query the PostgreSQL database.
+Maps powered by ESRI/ArcGIS technologies and chat functionality is Socket.io.